y-scope/yscope-docs/docs/dev-guide/contrib-guides-taskfiles.md

 * The task's description (and the empty line following it) may be omitted if the task's name makes it obvious.
-* Each parameter's description may be omitted if it's obvious.
+* Each parameter's description may be omitted if it's obvious (however, the tag, type, and name should always be present).
 * Each parameter's type should use Go's (rather than JavaScript's) syntax for specifying types.

 :::{note}